bayatam/SoDot/README.md

 ```
 The API will be available at http://127.0.0.1:8000.

-I also added a demo script that can be ran in a separate terminal:
+I also added a demo script that can be ran in a separate terminal, it runs a full lifecycle (create, read, update, delete) over HTTP:
 ```
 python scripts/live_demo.py
 ```